PostgREST/postgrest/docker-hub-readme.md

 no commands are listed in the image history.
 See the [PostgREST repository](https://github.com/PostgREST/postgrest/tree/main/nix/tools/docker) for details on the build process and how to inspect the image.

-This does not apply to the arm64 variant, which is based on Ubuntu.